AnikBeris/Auto-Discord-Cleaner/README.md

 </div>

-# Discord BOT with role management & Channel setup
+# Discord BOT for Cleaning Channels and Roles

 > **Disclaimer:** This project is intended for educational and personal use only.
 Do not use it for any illegal purposes or in a production environment.